shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 sudo systemctl start webhook
 ```

-or can be auto-started upon startup by running:
+or auto-started upon startup by running:
 ```bash
 sudo systemctl enable webhook
 ```

-Note that for such a service that will be accessible over the internet (as it will be the next step), it's probably a good idea to authenticate the identity of the requestor in some form.
-For example, you can ask the requestor to provide a token that only a trusted user knows along with the request itself.
+Note that for such a service that will be accessible over the internet (as it will be in the next step), it's probably a good idea to authenticate the identity of the requestor in some form.
+For example, you can ask the requestor to submit a token that only a trusted user knows along with the request itself.

 **Milestone**: now your can use the link ```http://localipaddress:port/hooks/pictrl?action=play``` on any device within the same network to control your Kodi player.

 ## Port Forwarding - Exposing Local Service to the Public

 A local IP address, obviously, isn't visible outside the local network.
-To fix the problem, it's usually required to log on to your modem/router as admin and configure what's known as a port forwarding.
+To fix the problem, it's usually necessary to log on to your modem/router as admin and configure what's known as a port forwarding.
 From then on, instead of using ```http://localipaddress:port``` locally, we can call ```http://publicipaddress:port``` over the internet and the request will be directed to the same place.

 In case you don't have admin control over your modem (which is unfortunately true in my case), [Webhook Relay](https://webhookrelay.com/) can be helpful although its free tier only supports up to 150 "relays" per month.